 The following certifications are approved by CDR for consecutive recertification periods (can be used to recertify in repeated recertification periods indefinitely).
 For approval, the program must be dietetics related, must require candidates to meet eligibility requirements and pass an examination to become certified initially, and must require certificants to pass an examination for recertification in order to remain certified.
 Refer to Appendix C, pages 13-16, for a list of approved certifications for consecutive recertification cycles and associated contact information.

 Certification Obtained, Provider,

 Date of Notification,

 CPEUs Requested

-Audit Documentation to RetainCopy of document verifying date of issue and duration of certification, Provider Contact Information
+Copy of document verifying date of issue and duration of certification,